srivardhanakorada/CORA/README.md

         --save_root ${your_save_path} \
     ```

-    In the commands above, you can configure the `--sample_mode` parameter to determine the sampling mode:
+    In the command above, you can configure the `--sample_mode` parameter to determine the sampling mode:

     - **`original`**: Generates images using the original Stable Diffusion model.
     - **`retain`**: Produces images after target concept erasure.